Saartje87/SandwichJS/docs/view.md

 We recommend you to use an template engine like [Handlebars](http://handlebarsjs.com/) to create clean and effecient code.

-// Also notice that the container must exists in dom tree.

 ~~~js
 var App = Sandwich.Application.create();